hdinkel/ELM-CPIB-2017/4-P53_basic_protocol_2.md

 **Figure TP53-BP2-1** The ELM database overview page (elm.eu.org/search.db).

 Step 1.
-Go to the http://elm.eu.org and click on the tab "ELM DB" to explore the content of the different types of data about experimentally validated ELM which are manually curated from the literature (Figure TP53-BP2-1).
+Go to the http://elm.eu.org and click on the tab "ELM DB" to explore the content of the different types of data about experimentally validated ELMs that were manually curated from the literature (Figure TP53-BP2-1).
 This page contains a brief summary of the database content, as well as the number of links to third-party databases.